H3 rocket fails on maiden flight losing ALOS 3 into sea after second stage fails to ignite

 H3 (H3-22s) heads into the clouds on its maiden flight but its debris would soon be in the water.
 Courtesy: JAXA

-This launch was actually the second attempt to get the H3 to fly.
-The original attempt to launch on 17th February had its launch aborted with one second to go.
-The main stage’s rocket liquid oxygen (LOX)/liquid hydrogen-fed LE-9 engines had been ignited, but were immediately switched off after computer systems detected a fault (electrical noise/voltage transient in the LE-9 engine controller).
-The abort sequence could only take place because the rocket’s solid SRB-A3 rocket boosters had not been ignited.
+The launch marked the second attempt to get the H3 to fly.
+The original attempt, on 17 February, was aborted just one second before launch.
+The LOX/liquid hydrogen fed LE-9 engines of the main stage rocket had been ignited but were immediately switched off after computer systems detected a fault (electrical noise/voltage transient in the LE-9 engine controller).
+The abort sequence could only take place because the rocket’s solid SRB-A3 rocket boosters had not yet been ignited.

 About Seradata